-The SAI, dated February 28, 2024, as may be supplemented thereafter, containing additional information about the Fund and each Portfolio, has been filed with the Securities and Exchange Commission (the "Commission") and is incorporated by reference into this Prospectus.
-Additional information about each Portfolio's investments is available in the Fund's annual and semi-annual reports to shareholders.
-In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affected each Portfolio's performance during its last fiscal year.
+The SAI, dated February 28, 2025, as may be supplemented thereafter, containing additional information about the Fund and each Portfolio, has been filed with the Securities and Exchange Commission (the "Commission") and is incorporated by reference into this Prospectus.
+Additional information about each Portfolio's investments is available in the Fund's annual report, semi-annual report, and Form N-CSR (referred to as "Financial Statements and Additional Information" on hardingloevnerfunds.com).
+In the Fund's annual and semi-annual reports, you will find a brief discussion of market conditions and Portfolio analysis that affected the Portfolio's performance during its last fiscal year.

-To order free copies of the Fund's annual or semi-annual report or its SAI, to request other information about the Fund and to make general shareholder inquiries, call (toll free) 1(877)435-8105, or write to the following address:
+To order free copies of the Fund's annual report, semi-annual report, SAI, or Form N-CSR, to request other information about the Fund, and to make general shareholder inquiries, call (toll free) 1(877) 435-8105, or write to the following address: